janosh/svelte-algolia/readme.md

 ## 3. Client Side UI

-`<Search />` needs your Algolia app's ID and search key to access its search indices as well as a mapping from index to corresponding Svelte-component that should render hits (items matching searches in that index).
+`<Search />` needs your Algolia app's ID and search key to access its search indices as well as a mapping from index names to corresponding Svelte-component that should render search hits coming from that index.
 Each hit component receives a `hit` object as prop with all attributes stored in the Algolia index.

 ```svelte
 <script>